CrossfireX/Crypto-TA/README.md

 # Crypto-TA

-This module displays cryptocurrency value from the supported exchange and generates SMA, MACD and RSI TA in the html.
+Pull data from the supported exchange (day, hour, minute), generate SMA, MACD, RSI values and display it in the html.

 | Status  | Version | Date       | Maintained? |
 |:------- |:------- |:---------- |:----------- |